home-assistant/home-assistant.io/source/_components/vicare.markdown

 {% endconfiguration %}

 Two components will be created: `climate.vicare_heating` and `water_heater.vicare_water` (for domestic hot water).
-Unless you specify a `circuit` parameter it will pick up the first heating circuit of your installation.
+Unless you specify a `circuit` parameter, it will pick up the first heating circuit of your installation.

 ## Climate